Klarna looking to raise new funds at over $40 billion valuation - report - News Break

 Klarna in March raised a new $1 billion private fundraising round, tripling its valuation to $31 billion in less than six months.

-The size of the cash injection is not yet finalized but is expected to be around $500 million, according to the report https://www.businessinsider.com/klarna-buy-now-pay-later-softbank-40-billion-2021-5.
+The size of the cash injection is not yet finalized but is expected to be around $500 million, according to the report here.

 A Klarna spokesperson declined to comment.